jdtsmith/mlscroll/README.md

   (mlscroll-mode 1))
 ```

-Note that MLScroll is most visually compatible with "plain" mode line formats that don't use `:box` (it will warn you if you try to use a border with a `:box`-full format enabled).
-See the suggestions for configuring [moody](https://github.com/tarsius/moody) for some config ideas to achieve this.
+Note that MLScroll is most visually compatible with "plain" mode line formats that don't use `:box` bordering.
+It will warn you if you try to use a border with a `:box`-full format enabled.
+It also doesn't inherit `:underline` and `:overline` mode line properties unless `mlscroll-border` is set to 0 (these don't work with the combination of specified space and `:box`).

+See the suggestions for configuring [moody](https://github.com/tarsius/moody) for some config ideas.

 # FAQ's